-Staff anticipates BBRD will receive the \$50,000 100% reimbursement for the Golf Course Florida Recreation Development Assistance Program (FRDAP) grant in FY19.
+BBRD received the \$50,000 100% reimbursement for the Golf Course Florida Recreation Development Assistance Program (FRDAP) grant in mid-FY19.
 Hence, all open grants (over the past five-years) are completed.
-Staff does not anticipate pursuing new grants unless they are 100% reimbursable, cover planned projects and/or are directed by the BOT to pursue them.
+Staff does not anticipate pursuing new grants unless they are 100% reimbursable, cover planned projects, and/or are directed by the BOT to pursue them.